-May be your work in a former company was not up your expectation.
+Maybe your work in a former company was not up to your expectation.
 You couldn’t fully commit to your job, and maybe that’s why you left your former company.

 You could explain that now you are past that phase and ready to start fresh with a new bent of enthusiasm and commitment.

-Resume evaluation is the first appraisal your recruiters conduct before calling you for interview.
-It is wise to tactfully handle your education gap in resume.
+Resume evaluation is the first appraisal your recruiters conduct before calling you for an interview.
+It is wise to tactfully handle your education gap in a resume.

 Refrain from concealing your gaps.
 It will pop out with a streak of embarrassment which can cost your hiring.